 Given the mess, there’s a justified but dangerous temptation to wish SOEs away and let private companies run energy, water, public transport and other essential services.
+The proponents of this theory are quick to cite Sasol and ArcelorMittal – a privatised SOE and a multinational that bought the old steel company Iscor – as examples of the success of privatisation.
+They are missing a point: what’s crucial, whether in state or private enterprises, is efficiency.

 Market forces alone cannot be the solution for a country with all the baggage of poverty and inequality South Africa has.
 SOEs run competently, as they were in other powerful economies centuries ago and in China in the mid-1990s, can help to prop up a sluggish economy.
 Apartheid South Africa used such SOEs as a survival tool against sanctions.
 But it may also be considered that some apartheid relics (such as SAA) have outlived their usefulness.